 In the early 1990s, the Powells began cutting and peeling the carrots that they grew.
 Initially, baby carrots were formed from larger carrots that were misshaped and otherwise were discarded.
 As the baby carrot category exploded in popularity, varieties were developed and carrots were grown specifically as “baby carrots” that were younger, more tender, sweeter, and cylindrical in shape.
 Peter Rabbit Farms grew into a year-round producer with growing regions in Coachella Valley, Imperial Valley, San Jacinto, Bakersfield and Lancaster.
 By 2006, Peter Rabbit Farms was the third largest grower, packer, shipper of baby carrots in North America.

 In August 2006, Peter Rabbit Farms sold its carrot business to Bolthouse Farms, and once again became a seasonal producer in the Coachella Valley.
 Peter Rabbit Farms now grows carrots for Bolthouse Farms, and a wide variety of other vegetables for other top year-round producer/marketers in California.
-Peter Rabbit Farms also maintains a national marketing presence with a number of the crops that it grows including lettuce, peppers and table grapes.
+Peter Rabbit Farms also maintains a national marketing presence with a number of the crops that it grows including lettuce, peppers and conventional and organic medjool dates.

 Suzanne served as the director of marketing and business development until her retirement in 2006.
 She was especially devoted to developing the Wal-Mart carrot business, which grew rapidly over the years.
 Following John Powell, Sr.’s retirement in November 2003, his sons John Jr. and Steve are responsible for daily management of the company.
 John Jr., as President/CEO, oversees the daily business matters of the company, and Steve, as Vice President/COO is directly responsible for the important task of farming all of the wonderful fruits and vegetables produced by Peter Rabbit Farms.

 Today Peter Rabbit Farms is one of the premier produce grower/shippers in the Coachella Valley, growing the finest seasonal fresh fruits and vegetables on the market, and marketing them throughout the US and Canada.
-With the fourth generation of Powells now in college or recent college graduates, and with the first member of the fourth generation, USC graduate Collin Powell, now on board, the family farm has bright future.
+With all four members of the fourth generation of Powells now on board, the family farm has a bright future.

 A Brief History of